Rainy Wednesday forecast — tackle it with these activities - News Break

 Thursday, May 27

-Scattered rain showers then mostly sunny in the day; while mostly clear during night
+Showers and thunderstorms in the day; while isolated rain showers then mostly clear during night

 Friday, May 28